2021 Best Anthropology Colleges for Non-Traditional Students in the New England Region

 Best Anthropology Schools for Non-Traditional Students

 The school has a low student loan default rate of 2.0%.
-There are approximately 2,088 students at UMass Boston that take at least one class online.
-4,332 of UMass Boston students are attending part time.
+Approximately 2,088 students take at least one class online at UMass Boston.
+4,332 students are part time.

 The #3 spot in this year's ranking belongs to University of Vermont.
 Located in the small city of Burlington, UVM is a public college with a large student population.
 UVM did well in our major quality rankings, too.
 It placed #3 on our Best Colleges for Anthropology in the New England Region list.

 The student loan default rate at UVM is lower than is typical, just 0.6% of students default in three years.
-Approximately 3,390 students take at least one class online at UVM.
+There are approximately 3,390 students at UVM that take at least one class online.
 1,286 of UVM students are attending part time.

 Anthropology is one of 13 different types of Social Sciences programs to choose from.